NCAS-CMS/cfdm/docs/source/tutorial.rst

 .. code-block:: python
    :caption: *Delete all the existing properties, saving the original
-             one,and replace them with two new properties; finally reinstate the original ones.*
+             ones, and replace them with two new properties; finally reinstate the original ones.*

    >>> original = t.properties({'foo': 'bar', 'units': 'K'})